Vitamin D Test

 Vitamin D Blood Test - More Information

-The vitamin D test, also known as a vitamin D lab test, D3 blood test, and a 25-hydroxy vitamin D test, measures vitamin D blood levels.
+The vitamin D test, also known as a vitamin D blood test, vitamin D lab test, D3 blood test, and a 25-hydroxy vitamin D test, measures vitamin D blood levels.

 Vitamin D refers to a class of steroid hormones that have a number of effects in the body.
 In humans, vitamin D2, also known as ergocalciferol, and vitamin D3, also known as cholecalciferol, are the most important.
 Vitamin D is also available from foods such as fish and eggs and can also be made into supplements.
 Additionally, vitamin D can also be made in the skin with the help of UVB radiation from sun exposure.
 Vitamin D is metabolically activated in the liver and kidney.